Monetary Authority of Singapore: Debt

 Singapore's debts are under the responsibility of MAS.
-As of 2022, Singapore's government debt exceeds the country's GDP at about 150%.
-However, these are not net debts, but gross external debts, which can be traced to the debt liabilities in Singapore's banking sector – a reflection of the country's stature as a major global financial hub.
+As of 2022, the Singapore Government debt exceeds the country's GDP at about 150%.
+However, these are not net debts, but gross external debts, which can be traced to the debt liabilities in Singapore's banking sector—a reflection of the country's stature as a major global financial hub.
 In essence, Singapore borrows to invest, not to spend.
 Therefore, unlike other countries, Singapore is a net creditor with no debt to anyone, and has a net debt-to-GDP ratio of 0%, maintained for almost three decades since 1995.

 Accordingly, Singapore is the only country in Asia with a AAA sovereign credit rating from all major rating agencies.
 For multiple years, Singapore emerged as the top country in the world with the least-risky credit rating under the Euromoney Country Risk (ECR) rankings, being one of the safest investment destinations.
 The country was also ranked as the freest economy in the world on the Index of Economic Freedom rankings.

-Major Trading Partners of Singapore
+Major trading partners of Singapore

 Issuing banknotes and coins

 Following its merger with the Board of Commissioners of Currency on 1 October 2002, the MAS assumed the function of currency issuance.

-MAS has the exclusive right to issue banknotes and coins in the Republic of Singapore.
+MAS has the exclusive right to issue banknotes and coins in Singapore.
 Their dimensions, designs and denominations are determined by the Monetary Policy Committee with Government approval.
-The banknotes and coins thus issued have the status of legal tender within the country for all transactions, both public and private, without limitation.
+The banknotes and coins issued have the status of legal tender within the country for all transactions, both public and private, without limitation.

-In December 2020, MAS approved digital bank licenses for 4 tech giants, Grab-Singtel consortium, Ant Group, Sea Group, and Greenland Financial consortium.
+In December 2020, MAS approved digital bank licenses for 4 tech giants, Grab–Singtel consortium, Ant Group, Sea Group, and Greenland Financial consortium.
 Grab-Singtel and Sea Group were awarded digital full banking licenses, while Ant Group and Greenland Financial were awarded digital wholesale banking licenses.
 In May 2021, the ability to transfer money between Singapore's PayNow and Thailand's PromptPay was announced.

 Strategic initiatives

 ASEAN Financial Innovation Network

-ASEAN Financial Innovation Network (AFIN) is a non-profit organization, established by the Monetary Authority of Singapore, ASEAN Bankers Association (ABA) and International Finance Corporation (IFC), a member of the World Bank Group in 2018.
+ASEAN Financial Innovation Network (AFIN) is a non-profit organisation, established by the Monetary Authority of Singapore (MAS), ASEAN Bankers Association (ABA), and the International Finance Corporation (IFC), a member of the World Bank Group in 2018.
 AFIN launched the Application Programming Interface Exchange (APIX), a global fintech marketplace and regulatory sandbox in 2018.